 Completed in 1510, the tomb of King Jam Nizamuddin II is an imposing square structure measuring 11.4 meters on each side.
 It was built of sandstone and decorated with floral and geometric medallions.
 The cuboid shape of the tomb may have been inspired by the Ka’aba in Mecca.

 Its dome was never built, leaving the interior exposed to the elements.
-The memorial features a large and intricately carved Gujarati-style jharoka, or balcony, and a small pinnacle atop it, giving the tomb a temple-like appearance.
-The exterior features 14 bands of decorative motifs that include both Quranic verses and Hindu symbols, although in keeping with Islamic tradition, all decoration takes the form of geometric patterns, with the sole exception of a frieze depicting local ducks. makli graveyard sindh
+The memorial features a large and intricately carved Gujarati-style Jharoka, or balcony, and a small pinnacle atop it, giving the tomb a temple-like appearance.
+The exterior features 14 bands of decorative motifs that include both Quranic verses and Hindu symbols, although in keeping with Islamic tradition, all decoration takes the form of geometric patterns, with the sole exception of a frieze depicting local ducks.

 The tomb of Jam Nizamuddin’s adopted son, Darya Khan, commemorates the fort of Rajasthan and was built after his death in 1521.
 Darya Khan was born a slave but rose to prominence as a general after defeating the Arghun army in battle.
 He was given the title “Hero of Sindh” and eventually became Madrul Muham, or Prime Minister.

-The tomb of Isa Khan Tarkhan I, who ruled from 1554 to 1565, represents a departure from Sammas funerary architecture.
-The tomb has a distinctly new style of cenotaphs and is rectangular in shape with the inner walls completely covered with Quranic verses.
-The tomb also has space reserved for the graves of 5 of his royal ladies.
+The tomb of Isa Khan Tarkhan I, who reigned from 1554 to 1565, marks a departure from the funerary architecture of the Samma dynasty.
+This tomb features a distinct style of cenotaphs and has a rectangular shape with its inner walls entirely adorned with Quranic verses.
+Additionally, the tomb includes dedicated space for the burial of five of his royal consorts.

-The Mughal period is represented by the many tombs on the southern side of the necropolis, including the Mausoleum of Mirza Jani and Mirza Ghazi Baig, the Mausoleum of Nawab Shurfa Khan, the enclosure of Mirza Baqi Baig Uzbek and Mirza Jan Baba, as well as the impressive restored tomb of Nawab Isa Khan Tarkhan the Younger.
+The Mughal era is represented by numerous tombs on the southern side of the necropolis, including the Mausoleum of Mirza Jani and Mirza Ghazi Baig, the Mausoleum of Nawab Shurfa Khan, the enclosure of Mirza Baqi Baig Uzbek and Mirza Jan Baba, and the impressively restored tomb of Nawab Isa Khan Tarkhan the Younger.

 Protection & Conservation of Makli Graveyard

-The Makli graveyard Sindh was designated as a UNESCO World Heritage Site in 1981.
+The Makli graveyard in Sindh, Pakistan was designated as a UNESCO World Heritage Site in 1981.
 The structural integrity of the site has been affected by silting, encroachment, poor site management, vandalism and solid waste.
 The 2010 floods in Pakistan made the situation worse.